-Our Board of Directors has an Audit Committee, a Compensation Committee and a corporate governance and nominating committee, each of which has the composition and the responsibilities described below.
+Our Board of Directors has an Audit Committee, a Compensation Committee and a Corporate Governance and Nominating Committee, each of which has the composition and the responsibilities described below.
+Our Board of Directors from time to time establishes additional committees to address specific needs.
 The Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee all operate under charters approved by our Board of Directors, which charters are available on the Investors Relations page of our website at www.pacificbiosciences.com under "Corporate Governance."

-The following table sets forth the three standing committees of the Board of Directors, the members of each committee and the number of meetings held by each committee in fiscal year 2011:
+The following table sets forth the three standing committees of the Board of Directors, the members of each committee and the number of meetings held by each committee in fiscal year 2012:

-Name of Director Audit Compensation Corporate Governance Nominating
+Name of Director Audit Compensation Corporate Governance and Nominating

-Brook Byers ü ü
+Brook Byers(1) ü ü

 William Ericson ü (Chair)

-Michael Hunkapiller, Ph.D(1) ü
+Michael Hunkapiller, PhD(2) ü

 Randy Livingston ü (Chair)

-Marshall Mohr(2) ü
+Marshall Mohr(3) ü ü

+Lucy Shapiro, PhD ü

-Susan Siegel ü ü
+Susan Siegel(4) ü ü

-David Singer ü ü (Chair)
+David Singer(5) ü ü(Chair)

-Number of Meetings Held During 2011: 11 7 4
+Number of Meetings Held During 2012: 11 8 4